Children's Angel Flight Services

-The mission and purpose of Children’s Angel Flight (CAF) is “…to ensure that no needy child patient is denied access to distant specialized medical evaluation, diagnosis or treatment for lack of a means of long-distance commercial airline transportation.”
+The mission and purpose of Children’s Angel Flight (CAF) is “…to ensure that no needy child patient is denied access to distant specialized medical evaluation, diagnosis or treatment for lack of a means of long-distance air transportation.”

 Children’s Angel Flight Story